 This instantly puts you on the back foot and makes you look lazy.
 Anyone can Google a company, look up a contact on LinkedIn and get a general gist of what a company does.
 It takes 5 minutes, if that

 It’s 11am on a Tuesday, you’ve just put the phone down after talking to a prospect and you’re ready to dial again to speak to the next person.
-This is a typical process for a salesperson but to do this you need to have acquired a list of contacts that may have a need for your product.
+This is a typical process for a salesperson but to do this you need to have acquired a database of contacts that may have a need for your product.

 The consensus is that the more you pour into the top of the sales funnel the more that will come out the other end as a customer